-We aim to advance the education of the public in matters relating to the welfare of equines in the prevention of cruelty and suffering among horses and ponies.
-We aim to achieve this through educational talks relating to equine issues from ourselves and through a range of equine professionals e.g. Vets, lecturers from Duchy and Bicton College, equine behaviour specialists.
+Our aim is to advance the education of the public in matters relating to equine welfare.
+We endeavour to achieve this through educational talks relating to equine issues from ourselves and through a range of equine professionals e.g. Vets, lecturers from Duchy and Bicton College, equine behaviour specialists.

 We are inclusive and work with all members of the public from the very young through our Happy Hooves Pony Club to older members of the community e.g. through our Purple Angel Dementia Awareness campaign.